 Related Article: RELATIONSHIP COUNSELING: Everything You Should Know (Detailed Guide)

 If a child loses a close relative, they could benefit from family therapy or from counseling for kids to learn how to grieve healthily.
-They might also be able to comprehend the loss with the aid of games and stories.
+They might also comprehend the loss with the aid of games and stories.

 How To Begin Grief Counselling